Grüezi, welcome into my artistic research

 Phase 9: May 2026

 For the transmission of Like Me, I decided to work with each dancer for three days and to end each process with a small sharing in front of an audience.
-I also created a notebook for the piece, including the thoughts behind each section and all the music cues.
-Since the solo has more than fifty sound cues within twelve minutes, this became an important tool for understanding the structure and rhythm of the work.
+I also created a notebook for the piece, which shared ideas around the three main parts or states of the solo: the insect-like body, the transition through sexualised poses, and the final iconic standing figure.
+The notebook included the thoughts behind each section, as well as all the music cues.
+Since the solo has more than fifty sound cues within twelve minutes, this became an important tool for understanding the structure, rhythm, and timing of the work.

 The first transmission took place with Romane Ruggiero in St. Gallen, Switzerland.
-Romane had mainly danced in the same company throughout her career and started freelancing around a year ago.
-Since we had not worked together before, it was important for me to begin by introducing her to my movement language and artistic approach.
+Romane had mainly danced in the same company throughout her career and had started freelancing around a year earlier.
+Since we had not worked together before, it was important for me to begin by introducing her to my movement language and artistic approach, while also taking time to get to know her own artistic vision, qualities, and way of working.
 I prepared short warm-ups and travelling exercises across the space before we moved directly into the choreography.

-Because the steps and dramaturgy were already fixed, and the solo had originally been created on my own body, the first day was mainly about learning the full structure, rhythm, and musicality of the piece, while also beginning to understand what needed to be adapted for Romane to enter the solo with her own personality.
+Because the steps and dramaturgy were already fixed, and because the solo had originally been created on my own body, the first day was mainly about learning the full structure, rhythm, and musicality of the piece.
+At the same time, we began to understand what needed to be adapted for Romane to enter the solo with her own personality.
 I asked her to go through the whole piece already on the first day, even though it was a lot of information.
 I was less interested in perfecting each step immediately and more interested in understanding the drive, energy, transformation, and musicality of the work.

 Below you can find the recording of the sharing.